Sergei Khrushchev: Death

-Khrushchev died on 18 June 2020, at his home in Cranston, Rhode Island, two weeks before his 85th birthday.
-His wife, Valentina Golenko, called the police to report an emergency, and he was pronounced dead at the scene.
+Khrushchev died on 18 June 2020, at his home in Cranston, Rhode Island, at age 84, by suicide.
 The cause of death, as certified by the Rhode Island medical examiner's office, was a gunshot wound to the head.
-The police said there were no signs of foul play, and the investigation by the police into his death was closed with no criminal charges filed.
+Cranston, Rhode Island police Major Todd Patalano said there were no signs of foul play, and the investigation by the police into his death was closed with no criminal charges filed on anyone.